 1.7.
 Provide and explanation as to whether any other alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts, or detailed motivation if no reasonable or feasible alternatives exist.
 No other alternatives were considered.

+1.8.
 Provide a concluding statement indicating the preferred alternatives, including the preferred location of the activity.
 The preferred alternative proposes transport infrastructure to connect Wynberg Main Road in the west to Ottery Road in the east via South Road.
-It will include several road and intersection upgrades as well as a new bridge over the railway line to accommodate vehicular, IRT and NMT traffic.
+It will include several road and intersection upgrades as well as a new bridge over the railway line to accommodate vehicular, IRT and NMT traffic within an identified development envelope.
 This will necessitate acquisition of some private properties, demolition of several structures as well as the moving, upgrading or protecting of service infrastructure.